 Each September, AzEIN joins others across the country to celebrate National Preparedness Month and highlight simple ways to help ourselves and our communities be better prepared for disasters.
-There is no better time to reevaluate your readiness and Refresh Your Ready.

 - Planning for your household’s unique needs: Review your family communication plan, evacuation plan, and emergency go kit.
 Add, change and replace to personalize for your household.